 Put on the millennial map by infamous television shows and movies that used the medieval towns along the coast as shooting locations, Croatia’s idyllic shoreline, which is 1,777 kilometers long and stretches the length of the country, is no longer a secret.
 From the vineyards and ancient villages of inland Istria, to the peaceful Kvarner Bay islands, the wild national parks and waterfalls, forgotten ruins of Yugoslavian communist architecture, well-preserved Roman palaces, the sailing, the partying, and of course the Dalmatian coast and medieval fortified Dubrovnik, Croatia will keep you coming back for more year on year.

-Currently not in the Schengen zone, which blesses most passport holders with a 90-day stay regardless, Croatia was one of the first countries to launch a bonafide digital nomad visa in 2021.
+Currently not in the Schengen zone, which blesses most passport holders with a 90 day stay regardless, Croatia was one of the first countries to launch a bonafide digital nomad visa in 2021.
 It’s relatively easy to access, requesting information on your income and / or savings and asking that you don’t work within the country.
-Consequently, it has been attracting nomads in droves in the past 18 months and coworking spaces are increasing.

 Croatia is not a cheap place to live and rent prices spike in the peak summer months, particularly in popular destinations like Dubrovnik and Split, but you can find bargains in Fall and Spring as well as in the inland capital Zagreb, which is an elegant city not to be overlooked.

 Darling of the Adriatic, this Croatian city is in a league of its own.
 Made famous by Game of Thrones, its walled, old town attracts legions of tourists and is surrounded by idyllic beaches just a stone's throw away from the marbled streets and baroque architecture.
-With a grandeur not dissimilar to Venice’s, it makes sense when you learn that Dubrovnik was an outpost of the Venetian Empire (between 1205 and 1358) before becoming an independent republic for 500 years, gleaning riches through maritime trade, as a conveniently placed stop between the Silk Roads and Turkey to the east and Europe to the west.
+With a grandeur not dissimilar to Venice’s, it makes sense when you learn that Dubrovnik was an outpost of the Venetian Empire (between 1205 and 1358) before becoming an independent republic for 500 years, gleaning riches through maritime trade.

-Dubrovnik is best reached by ferry services from Split, as the border crossings in and out of Bosnia and Herzegovina can take a while (yes that’s right, Bosnia and Herzegovina own a 20 km stretch of coast that separates the eastern reaches of Croatia with the rest of the country).
-There are no official coworking spaces at the time of writing but Vibe Croatia organizes coworking events in the city three times a week throughout the summer, and there’s very likely to be some popping up soon.
+Dubrovnik is best reached by ferry services from Split, as the border crossings in and out of Bosnia and Herzegovina can take a while (yes that’s right, Bosnia and Herzegovina own a 20-kilometer stretch of coast that separates the eastern reaches of Croatia with the rest of the country).
+There are no official coworking spaces currently but Vibe Croatia organizes coworking events in the city three times a week throughout the summer, and there’s very likely to be some popping up soon, following the digital nomad conference held in Dubrovnik earlier this year.
 You can work in some cafes, but you’re best trying the ones outside of the old town, such as—unless you’re at one of Vibe’s pre-arranged coworking events.

 Lapad is the best neighborhood to live in for a more local vibe, or look in beachy Sveti Stefan to the east, if you prefer a quieter life.
 Opting to set up shop in the old town is expensive but great if you prefer to be amongst it; it being mass tourism, which does subside at night once the cruise liners ship out.
 There are some excellent restaurants in all corners of town; the Michelin-recommended Proto Fish Restaurant, the affordable and tasty Lady Pi-Pi, grand Gradska Kavana down by the old town’s little harbor which often hosts coworking events, international vegan cuisine at Nishta, healthy and organic plates at Urban & Veggie, or elegant Pantarul in Lapad.